vahid-h/crawler-example/README.md

 Requirements
 ------------
 Python 2.7

-BeautifuSoup (as the bs4 module) for HTML tidy NetworkX (as the networkx module) for a graph data structure MatPlotLib (as the matplotlib module) for drawing to an image Requests (as the requests module) for easy network requests Mock (as the mock module) for unit test mocking.
+BeautifuSoup (as the bs4 module) for HTML tidy
+NetworkX (as the networkx module) for a graph data structure
+MatPlotLib (as the matplotlib module) for drawing to an image
+Requests (as the requests module) for easy network requests
+Mock (as the mock module) for unit test mocking